-Option 2: Complete Waiver
+Option 2: Complete waiver

 In some situations, the government’s offer is low enough that there’s no incentive for a bank to pursue it.
 For example, let’s say the government is only taking a small portion of your property and only paying you a few thousand for it.
 In these cases, it is often possible to get the bank to agree to waive all interest in the deposit and lawsuit.

 If a bank agrees to this waiver, they will have no claim to the initial deposit (first check), or to any future money gained from the lawsuit (second check).
-This doesn’t mean the bank is forgiving your loan, it just means you may choose to pay off part, or all, or none of the loan with the money you receive from the government.
+This doesn’t mean the bank is forgiving your loan, it just means you may choose to pay off part, all, or none of the loan with the money you receive from the government.

-Option 3: Partial Waiver
+Option 3: Partial waiver